Sandy Ernest Allen

 A lengthy essay reflecting upon my own coverage of 'mental health' to date, for better and for worse.
 Intended as advice and warning to fellow media professionals seeking to comment in this space

-An Op-Ed about the GOP and NRA's long and reprehensible effort to scapegoat gun violence on those who've been psychiatrically diagnosed.
+An Op-Ed about the GOP and NRA's long and reprehensible effort to scapegoat gun violence on those with psychiatric disabilities

 Hearing Voices - Pop-Up Magazine

 A live reported piece about one person's life before and after finding a Hearing Voices Network support group.
-Performed eight times in five cities.
+Performed on stages all over the country during the spring 2017 tour

 In 2008, San Francisco police were called to transport a woman diagnosed with schizoaffective disorder to a hospital.
 Instead, they shot her seven times.
-I reported on the awful aftermath for both Teresa and her family.
-(See: my Mad In America follow-up to this piece.)
+This is a long investigation into how police became our nation's mental health care workers.
+See also: My Mad In America follow-up to this story about its errors.

 Where Do We Go From Here? – 99% Invisible

-Navigating uncertainty and doubt about getting top surgery
+Navigating uncertainty and doubt in the lead-up to getting top surgery

 Her book, ostensibly about cleaning, ended up sparking a much deeper kind of joy